FabricMC/fabric-docs/develop/blocks/block-containers.md

   - natri0
 ---

-It's good practice when creating blocks that can store items, like chests and furnaces, is to implement `Container`.
+It's good practice when creating blocks that can store items, like chests and furnaces, to implement `Container`.
 This makes it possible to, for example, interact with the block using hoppers.

 In this tutorial we'll create a block that uses its container to duplicate any items placed in it.